Solar in Woodbridge, NJ: 2026 Cost, Savings & Payback

 What is the solar payback period in Woodbridge?

-The average solar payback period in Woodbridge is approximately 11.2 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $17,305.
+The average solar payback period in Woodbridge is approximately 16.0 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $42,868 before subtracting installation cost.

 Does Woodbridge have net metering?

-Yes, Woodbridge has access to net metering through PSE&G. This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+Yes, Woodbridge has access to net metering through PSE&G. This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.